openstack-archive/fuel-docs/pages/release-notes/v5-1/030-other-enhancements.rst

 -------------------------------------

-The ability to utilize vCenter ESXi servers as compute resources for OpenStack was introduced in Mirnatis OpenStack 5.0.
+The ability to utilize vCenter ESXi servers as compute resources for OpenStack was introduced in Mirantis OpenStack 5.0.
 In Mirantis OpenStack 5.1, this integration has been enhanced in the following ways: